FrankieMarie/react-playground/README.md

 # React Playground

 This is a fullstack repo where I try things for fun and experiment with tools I am interested in.
+I have built a basic TODO app to demonstrate CRUD actions and show design patterns in React.
 Both front and backend utilize [TypeScript](https://www.typescriptlang.org/).

 ## CLIENT